- Where to Stay in Tulum

 There are five ways to get around Tulum

 - Walking is easy to do in the pueblo (downtown) or at the playa (beach).
 Most of the pueblo’s hotels, restaurants, bars, shops, and the bus station sit within a three square kilometer section of town.
 Streets follow a mostly grid-like pattern with wide sidewalks and good lighting at night.
 The clubs stay open until late (some as late as 5:00 a.m.), so it’s not unusual to have the streets crowded with pedestrians until late in the evening.
 At the playa, there is only one narrow road, so it’s impossible to get lost.
 Most hotels and many restaurants are set up along the eastern, beach side of the road, while most restaurants, shops, bars, and yoga studios lie on the western, jungle side of the road.
-Though there is no sidewalk for most of the length of the beach road, cars move slowly and drivers are used to pedestrians, so it’s very safe to walk all day.
+Though there is no sidewalk for most of the length of the beach road, cars move slowly and drivers are used to pedestrians, so it’s generally safe to walk during daylight hours.
 Exercise caution walking at night, as there are no street lights here, just the lights from the hotels and other businesses, so it’s hard for drivers to see pedestrians.
 Though walking is the most common way to get around in the beach zone, the whole length of the beach is over 10 km from the ruins in the north to Sian Ka’an in the south and would take around 2.5 hours to walk the full length.
 For longer trips or to travel the 5 km between the pueblo and the playa, you’ll want a more efficient mode of transportation.

 - Busing is an easy, affordable way to travel from Tulum to nearby cities, including Playa del Carmen, Cancun, and Bacalar.
 There are two bus stations in Tulum, the main one in the pueblo and another one at the ruins.
 However, there are no bus routes connecting the pueblo to the beach.
 The closest thing Tulum has to a public bus serving local routes in the pueblo or on the beach is the colectivo, a large van that operates as a bus and is mostly used by locals and hotel workers.
 The colectivo between the pueblo and playa runs about every hour; it’s often full and when that’s the case, it won’t pick up more passengers.
 Colectivos are incredibly cheap if you’re lucky enough to flag one down on Avenida Coba, but it’s not recommended to rely on the colectivo.